 - Creating a new ad for your new brand, product or service.

-- Generating a series of questions to create a survey that will be presented to your target audience based on different metrics related to your main Brand Lift goal.
+- Generating a series of questions to create a survey to present to your target audience based on different metrics related to your main Brand Lift goal.
 Some of these metrics could be:

 - Brand recall